Tozzi89/FreeMyXe/README.md

 The patches made by FreeMyXe are not fully compatible with running Original Xbox games.
-Before starting any Original Xbox title, you **must** launch "OGXboxPrep.xex" first, and after you're done you must launch it again.
+Before starting any Original Xbox title, you **must** launch "OGXboxPrep.xex" first, and after you're done playing Original Xbox games, you must launch it again to make some 360 homebrew work again.
 This is included in FreeMyXe beta4 and above.

 ## TODO